How to surf in less than 24 hours

 Surf beginners should hit the water with a large and thick surfboard in order to float more easily.
 Finally, connect the leash to your ankle and you're ready for your first surfing lesson.

-Start paddling towards the beach before the foam hits you.
-By doing this, you'll be pushed forward easily.
-Complete ten prone rides and you'll be used to the trepidation and trembling motion.
+1. Start paddling towards the beach before the foam hits you.
+By doing this, you'll be pushed forward easily;

-Now you are able to get up on your surfboard.
-Catch the wave foam and grab the sides of the surfboard.
-Try to keep you body in line, with your feet together, and your chin and chest lifted up.
-Always look forward to the beach.
+4. Try to keep you body in line, with your feet together, and your chin and chest lifted up.
+Always look forward to the beach;

-It's time to get up and ride your first wave.
-Choose a good whitewater wave and try to jump up in one single movement with your feet standing on the board at the same time.
-In order to keep your balance, open your arms and let them help you.
+5. It's time to get up and ride your first wave.
+Choose a good whitewater wave and try to jump up in one single movement with your feet standing on the board at the same time;

-Your front leg should be a bit further up from the center of the board while your rear leg should be above the leash cup.
-After 25 tries, you'll be surfing, that's for sure.
+7. Your front leg should be a bit further up from the center of the board while your rear leg should be above the leash cup;

 Accidents in surfing happen and normally aren't a huge problem.
 If you wipe out while trying to stand up, make sure to jump away from the board.
 Protect your face and head with your arms.
 Hang loose.
 Your first wipeout is special.
 Welcome to the surfing tribe.